Brill-Noether theory and Green's conjecture for general curves on simple abelian surfaces: Introduction

 {\bf{Acknowledgements.}} I would like to thank my advisor Gavril Farkas for introducing me to the topic and for many useful discussions as well as for his support.
 I would also like to thank Andrei Bud for his careful reading and his comments on the first draft.
 Finally, I am thankful to Margherita Lelli-Chiesa for reading the paper and for some useful suggestions.
-I also benefited from many useful discussions with Andrea Di Lorenzo, in particular, the suggestion of using nested Hilbert schemes in lemma $\ref{nested}$ comes from him.
-The author is supported by the ERC Advanced Grant SYZYGY.
+I also benefited from many useful discussions with Andrea Di Lorenzo.
+This project has received funding from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation program (grant agreement No. 834172).